Probing LLM Hallucination from Within: Perturbation-Driven Approach via Internal Knowledge: Dataset Details

 \subsection{NEC dataset}

 NEC dataset~\cite{liu2024examining} consists of 2,073 questions about existent and 2,078 questions about non-existent concepts covering various topics (foods, sports, countries, animals, medicines, generic) curated to examine LLMs' behaviors asked about unknown questions.
 While we can ensure that LLM responses for the questions about non-existent concepts are fabricated, we cannot guarantee that the LLM has knowledge to answer all questions about the existent concepts.
-To identify the questions about which LLM has enough knowledge, we first leave only 1,369 questions about the existent concepts on Wikipedia.
-Then, for each question, we generate 10 responses with the studied LLM $f$ (LLaMA2-Chat-GPTQ 13B) and evaluate the correctness of each response by prompting GPT-3.5 Turbo~\cite{openaigpt} with the question, LLM response, and Wikipedia article related to the concept\footnote{We use Wikipedia article for only dataset construction.
-To test our methods, we do not use any external knowledge.}.
-If more than 80\% (8 out of 10) of the LLM responses are supported by the Wikipedia article, we consider the question to be \textit{known} and include the question in our dataset.
-Then, for each known question, we sample one of the supported responses and add the tuple of the (question, response, aligned) in our dataset.
-To generate the tuples with misaligned labels, we prompt the LLM $f$ to induce factual contradiction~\cite{li2023halueval}.
-As a result, we collect 359 data points for each aligned, misaligned and fabricated categories.
-We split these data into validation and test sets so that 20\% of the data points are in the validation set and the rest of them are in the test set, i.e., 70 validation and 289 test date for each class.
+To identify the questions about which LLM has enough knowledge, we leave only 1,369 questions about the existent concepts on Wikipedia.
+For each of these questions, we generate 10 succinct responses without reasoning with the studied LLM; we use system instruction ``\texttt{You are a helpful AI assistant that answers \#Question\#.
+Keep your answer short and succinct.}'' and apply the LLM's chat template if available.
+We then evaluate the correctness of each response by providing LLaMA3-ChatQA-1.5-8B~\cite{liu2024chatqa}, which excels at retrieval-augmented generation, with the question, response, and Wikipedia article about the concept\footnote{We use Wikipedia article for only dataset construction.
+To test our methods, we do not use any external knowledge.}, following the prompt template adapted from existing literature~\cite{manakul2023selfcheckgpt,gu2024survey}:\\ \texttt{Is the answer to the question supported by the article?
+Answer ``Yes'' or ``No''. \\ Article: \{Wikipedia article\} \\ Question: \{Question\} \\ Answer: \{Response\} \\ } If more than 80\% (8 out of 10) of the LLM responses are supported by the Wikipedia article, we consider the question to be \textit{known} and include the question in our dataset; we examine correctness of multiple responses for one question to ensure high quality of the correctness labels, while threshold of 80\% accounts for LLMs' inherent inconsistency due to sampling~\cite{saxena2024evaluating}.
+Then, for each known question, we sample one of the supported responses and add the tuple of the (question, response, \textit{aligned}) in our dataset.
+To generate misaligned response for each question, we prompt the studied LLM to generate text that contradicts the aligned response and Wikipedia article; we use the same prompt designed to induce factual contradiction to construct HaluEval~\cite{li2023halueval}, a hallucination benchmark dataset.
+As a result, we collect 359 data points for each of the aligned, misaligned and fabricated categories for the LLaMA2 model, 358 data points for each category for LLaMA3, and 476 for each category for Mistral.
+Within each topic and label, the data is randomly split evenly into validation and test sets\footnote{During our experiments, we evaluated \method with 5 different validation-test splits, and the variation across different splits is marginal.
+Therefore, we decided to experiment with one split for each dataset.}.